-- ii.
-Every two to three years, depending on changing demographics, the SEA convenes a Needs Assessment Committee (NAC) consisting of SEA staff (e.g., Migrant; Title III, Part A; Preschool Grant Reading; Math; Adult Basic Education) and parent/community and school district representatives (teachers, administrators, and other school staff) to review migrant student needs (including the needs of preschool migrant children and migrant dropouts), as evidenced in educational and health data collected in Montana, and suggest solutions to address those needs.
-The MEP CNA follows the process outlined in the Migrant Education Comprehensive Needs Assessment Toolkit; A Tool for State Migrant Directors (2012).
-The process follows the Office of Migrant Education's (OME) three-phase model that consists of Phase I: What is a Comprehensive Needs Assessment?
-Phase II: Gathering and Analyzing Data, and Phase III: Decision Making.
+ii.
+Every two to three years, depending on changing demographics, the SEA convenes a Needs Assessment Committee (NAC) consisting of SEA staff (e.g., Migrant; Title III, Part A; Reading; Math) and parent/community and school district representatives (teachers, administrators, and other school staff) to review migrant student needs as evidenced in educational and health data collected in Montana, and suggests solutions to address those needs.
+The Montana MEP CNA follows the process outlined in the Migrant Education Comprehensive Needs Assessment Toolkit; A Tool for State Migrant Directors (2012).
+The process follows the Office of Migrant Education's (OME) Three-Phase Model that consists of Phase I: What is a Comprehensive Needs Assessment?
+Phase II: Gathering and Analyzing Data; and Phase III: Decision Making.
 During NAC meetings, concern statements are reviewed and revised along with needs indicators and needs statements.
 The NAC reviews data related to migrant student achievement, attendance, mobility, and migrant activities.
 In addition, MEP staff and parents from across the state are surveyed to determine the types and extent of needs of migrant students living in isolated locations.
-Data analysis and descriptions of the procedures are recorded in the annual CNA reports. - Concern statements developed during the NAC form the basis of the development of strategies and Measurable Performance Objectives (MPO) developed during the SDP process.
+Data analysis and descriptions of the procedures are recorded in the annual CNA reports.

+iii.
+Concern statements developed during the NAC form the basis of the development of strategies and Measurable Performance Objectives (MPO) developed during the SDP process.
 Solutions are proposed to improve student achievement, the possible effects that the solutions may have on the causes of the need, the feasibility of implementing the solutions, the acceptability to stakeholders, and suggested criteria for evaluating the results of the implemented solutions.
 The SDP provides the guidelines for integrating services available under Title I, Part C with services provided to other programs, including Title III; Title I, Part A; IDEA; McKinney-Vento, Migrant Health, Housing and Labor providers, with close collaboration with Rural Employment Opportunities (REO).
 REO is a 501(c) (3) nonprofit corporation founded in 1981 as the Montana Farmworker Council.
 Since 1981, a direct grant from the U.S. Department of Labor (currently, the National Farmworker Jobs Program) has allowed REO to serve migrant and seasonal farmworkers.
-By working through REO, which has field offices throughout the state in key agricultural areas, as a subgrantee, the SEA complies with the statutory mandate for statewide identification and recruitment of migratory recruitment efforts and other special projects.
-The Montana MEP coordinates closely with the OPI Early Care and Education Initiative and adheres to its established guidelines, Montana Head Start Programs, and Early Childhood intervention guidelines set for IDEA, as well as with the Montana Comprehensive Literacy Project recently awarded to the MTOPI.
-In addition, the MEP coordinates with the Career and
+By working through REO, which has field offices throughout the state in key agricultural areas, as a sub-grantee, the SEA complies with the statutory mandate for statewide identification and recruitment of migratory Recruitment efforts and other special projects.